Gounlaf/PowerRoute/README.md

 # PowerRoute
 Power route is a PHP routing system that can execute different sets of actions based in several components of the HTTP requests and is fully compatible with PSR-7.

-**Important note:** PowerRoute is a work in progress, there is no versions yet and no BC checks are done during development.

 The configuration is formed by three main components and defines a binary tree:
 * **Input sources**: The input sources are the component that takes data from the request to be evaluated.
 * **Matchers**: This component receives the value from the input source and executes a check on it.